varungiridhar/ProjectVishramApp/README.md

 Install android studio and set up.

-Clone this project from github into andrtoid studio.
+Clone this project from github into android studio.

 Connect your physical device via USB to the computer system and allow USB debugging on the physical device.